-Dosage recommendations vary according to age group (Table 3).
-Among previously unvaccinated children aged <9 years, two doses administered $\geq 1$ month apart are recommended for satisfactory antibody responses.
+Dosage recommendations vary according to age group (Table 4).
+Among previously unvaccinated children aged <9 years, 2 doses administered ≥1 month apart are recommended for satisfactory antibody responses.
 If possible, the second dose should be administered before December.
-Among adults, studies have indicated limited or no improvement in antibody response when a second dose is administered during the same season (162-164).
-Even when the current influenza vaccine contains $\geq 1$ antigens administered in previous years,
+If a child aged <9 years receiving vaccine for the first time does not receive a second dose of vaccine within the same season, only 1 dose of vaccine should be administered the following season.
+Two doses are not required at that time.
+Among adults, studies have indicated limited or no improvement in antibody response when a second dose is administered during the same season (168-170).
+Even when the current influenza vaccine contains one or more antigens administered in previous years, annual vaccination with the current vaccine is necessary because immunity declines during the year after vaccination (171, 172).
+Vaccine prepared for a previous influenza season should not be administered to provide protection for the current season.